-It is truly my pleasure to introduce the 'Refresh' of the Educational and Facilities Master Plan (EFMP) for achievements, and we are excited about the opportunity to build upon the great work that has already been done.

-North Orange County Community College District (NOCCCD).
+It is truly my pleasure to introduce the 'Refresh' of the Educational and Facilities Master Plan (EFMP) for North Orange County Community College District (NOCCCD).
 Our prior collaboration was marked by significant

 As we continue to navigate the evolving landscape of education, the impact of the pandemic has prompted a critical reevaluation of how students access education and, consequently, how our colleges engage and connect with them.
 Understanding the dynamic changes in the delivery of education is crucial as we work to prepare NOCCCD to be a destination for students, employees, and business partners alike.